 I took the Growbags there a few years ago, a memorable experience.

-Elaine can be difficult in Scotland.
+Elaine can be difficult in Scotland – it makes her a bit snarky.
 Attempts to get Laura to eat the vegetables in her soup at nearby Gairloch foundered because Laura, at 54, felt she no longer needed or wanted Elaine’s supervision at lunchtimes.
 You’re getting the picture aren’t you?

 Diversionary tactics were required and fast.
 I grabbed a nesting box from an assorted pile and stutteringly asked what type of bird it would best suit.
 Our vendor weighed us up, waited five seconds for dramatic effect, and snarled, ‘It’s for tits!’